-S phase starts when the restriction checkpoint of the G1 phase is passed.
-Then, two important things happen: replication of DNA and duplication of centrioles (in animal cells).
+S phase begins when the restriction checkpoint of G1 phase is passed.
+Then, two major things happen: replication of DNA and, in animal cells, duplication of centrioles.

-DNA is made up of two single strands of deoxyribonucleotides or bases.
-The two single DNA strands are joined together by hydrogen bonds established by complementary bases (adenine-thymine, cytosine-guanine), that gives a helical double DNA strand.
+DNA is made up of two single strands of deoxyribonucleotides or bases (Figure 1).
+The two single DNA strands are joined together by hydrogen bonds established by complementary base pairing (adenine-thymine, cytosine-guanine), which results in a helical double DNA strand.
 The two single DNA strands are oriented in an anti-parallel manner.
 That is, the 3' end of one of the strands is close to the 5' end of the other strand, so that there are 3' and 5' ends of single strands in every end of the double strand.
-For DNA replication, the two single strands become separated after breaking the hydrogen bonds so that both single strands may be replicated.
+During DNA replication, the two single strands become separated from one another after breaking the hydrogen bonds, so that both single strands may be replicated at the same time.

-Two replication forks are formed in one replication origin after the separation of the two single DNA strands, and the two strands are copied at the same time, but in different directions.
+Opening the DNA double strand leads to the formation of two replication forks (Figure 2).
+The two single strands in each replication forks are copied at the same time, but in different directions.
 DNA polymerases add nucleotides only in the 5' to 3' direction of the new synthesized strand (3' to 5' of the copied strand).
-This means that, whereas the replication process in one of the two strands is continuous and rather straightforward, in the other one it is a bit more complicated because after adding a primer and copying a segment, a new primer must be synthesized while the replication fork moves away.
-In this second strand, after the primer is substituted by DNA, there are many segments of new DNA which are later connected by the ligase enzymes.
+This means that, whereas the replication process in one of the two strands is continuous and rather straightforward, in the other one it is a bit more complicated.
+Thus, after adding a primer and copying a segment, a new primer must be synthesized while the replication fork moves away.
+In this strand, there is a continous process of syntethizing primers, short segments replication, removing primers, copying the segments left by primers, and connecting segments by ligases.
 The segments are known as Okazaky fragments.